Slowpitch Bats vs. Fastpitch Bats

 MVP Athletics has been providing individuals and sports teams with softball, baseball, football supplies and related sports equipment since 1973.
 Supporting youth and adults has been a passion of ours, whether it be for leisure or professional sports needs.
 We have grown our knowledge over the years; learning came easy as the passion runs deep in the MVP Athletics family.

-Although fastpitch and slowpitch softball have some similarities, they have traits that are very much different from one another.
+Although fastpitch bats and slowpitch bats have some similarities, they have traits that are very much different from one another.
 Softball is a variation of baseball that's enjoyed by people of all ages.
 It features most of the fundamental basics and rules of baseball, only with a larger, softer and heavier ball.

 It's important to note, however, that there are two different types of softball: fastpitch and slowpitch.
 Although the basic concept for the game is the same in most instances, there are some key differences between them.
 That also means the equipment used to play each version of the sports can be different from one another.
 Let us demonstrate!

 The main difference between the two softball types is the speed of the ball.
 Because the pitch speed is different in each type of softball, the bats are designed slightly differently.
 They vary in use as well as weight and size.
-Because they differ, it is important to use the right bat for the right game as it will impact the way you play the game.
+Because they differ, it is important to use the right baseball bat for the right game as it will impact the way you play the game.

 Most likely you would be wondering what kind of bat would be better for a contact hitter.
 You may be wondering what kind of bat would be better for a power hitter.
 There are no black and white answers here, it’s all a matter of how the hitter really feels and that’s the really important part.
 Take a look below at a few key differences: